johnwbyrd/pennyworth/doc/plan.md

 - Integrate with modern developer tools (VS Code, Cursor, etc.)
 - Use best practices for security, observability, and maintainability
 - Minimize hard-coding; use variables and secrets for all configuration
+- **API key management is exclusively via DynamoDB; LiteLLM's built-in key management is not used.**
+- **A Python CLI tool will be provided for API key creation, auditing, and revocation, storing only hashes (never plaintext keys).**
+- **MCP protocol support is a near-term requirement for compatibility with VS Code, Cursor, and similar tools.**

 ## Major Phases & Deliverables